HarishFulara07/BookMyBus-EVS/README.md

 4. Find safety rating of a bus.

-Note: Please look at the [evs_poster.pdf] (https://github.com/HarishFulara07/BookMyBus-EVS/blob/master/evs_poster.pdf) to get more detailed information about our project.
+**Note**: Please look at [evs_poster.pdf] (https://github.com/HarishFulara07/BookMyBus-EVS/blob/master/evs_poster.pdf) to get more detailed information about our project.